 We landed in the evening and had almost exactly 24 hours to visit the place.
 We spent the night at the Hilton near the airport*, which has lovely views of the nearby mountains.
 I couldn’t remember the last time I saw snow (Kilimanjaro, maybe?), so I was very excited.

-When we planned to stop for 24 hours in Salt Lake City, I immediately had three things in mind:
+When we planned to stop for 24 hours in Salt Lake City, I immediately had four things in mind:

 - the Great Salt Lake